-A southern staple that became so because it’s not only hearty, satisfying and nutritious after a hard day’s work, but economical as well – a pot of beans could feed a brood of young ‘uns for mere cents back in the day and a warm bowl of ham and beans is budget-friendly even today and perfect for the healthier you this year.
+Way better than canned, this slow cooker pork and bean stew is pure comfort food that is satisfying, nutritious, and low sodium!
+Pork and beans became a southern staple because, not only is it hearty, satisfying, and nutritious after a hard day’s work, but economical as well – a pot of beans could feed a brood of young ‘uns for mere cents back in the day and a warm bowl of ham and beans, even today, are budget-friendly and perfect for the healthier you this year.

 In fact, I ushered in the new year with the southern tradition of having blackeyed peas (another legume) for good luck on New Year’s Day; my humble Hoppin’ John salsa kicked off a lovely alfresco brunch with friends complete with champagne toasts and Manna Hatta bourbon punch beneath magnificent trees overlooking a picturesque canyon vista – a truly auspicious beginning to 2013.